IMCoins/cascade_wrapper/README.md

 * images

 	This is the parent folder of your project.

 * batch_name :

 	A batch is an iteration of your project.
-You can come back to one's batch later on to improve it. (implementation improvement idea : Add a module to merge two batches together)
+You can come back to one's batch later on to improve it. (implementation improvement idea : Add a module to merge two batchhes together)

 * generic_image_name :

 	This value defines what will prefix each of your images name when you gather it.

 * raw_pos_dir_name :

 	This folder is placed in your batch, and is the folder in which the *non*-classified positive images are going.

 * pos_dir_name :

 	This folder is placed in your batch, and is the folder in which the classified positive images are going.

 * neg_dir_name :

 	This folder is placed in your batch, and is the folder in which the negative images are going.

 * output :

 	This directory received your trained model. `output` is short for `output` of training.

 * img_ext :

 	Extension of the images you're going to save while gathering.

 	2. data_gathering.py